AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 <img src="../images/requestLongTrain.png" width="90%">
 </div>

-## <a name="trainruns"></a>Train Runs
+## <a name="train-runs"></a>Train Runs
 * For a user, the <a href="https://alimonitor.cern.ch/hyperloop/train-runs" target="_blank">**Train Runs**</a> page displays a read view only of all train runs available in the system.
 * For a train operator, the _Train Runs_ page displays all trains available in the system, and allows submitting, modifying and killing a train.
-* To compare two trains, select them in the Compare column and click Compare.
+* <a name="train-comparison"></a>To compare two trains, select them in the Compare column and click Compare.
 This will open a new tab displaying the differences between the two trains.

  <div align="center">
     <img src="../images/compareTrains.png" width="70%">